WGCEO/Portfolio/README.md

 - Using Key value system and detect it by regex.
 ## What
 - Define three cases, key, value, shortcut
-- Detect whether User typing shortcut for creating checklist in TextViewDidChange delgate.
+- Detect whether User typing shortcut for creating checklist in TextViewDidChange delegate.
 - Detect whether user typing backspace for deleting checklist in TextShouldChange delegate.

 ### Getting Started